Understanding Symbolism in Persian & Other Antique Rugs

 - Tree of Life: symbol common in many religions, reminds us of our desire to become divine, symbol of the afterlife and immortality, hope, heaven, eternal paradise

-- Dragon: wisdom, power, guardians of the tree of life, good fortune
+- Dragon (Kuilong): wisdom, power, guardians of the tree of life, good fortune

 - Stars and Crosses: protective motifs, found in rugs of varying origins, offer protection against evil, catastrophes or ill will.
 Connotes happiness.